Best Vegetarian Options at Disney World

 Coral Reef Restaurant (Table Service) – Set amid dazzling aquariums with hundreds of sea creatures, the upscale Coral Reef Restaurant has a seafood-heavy menu.
 However, they do offer a few vegetarian dishes as well.
 Try their Seasonal House Salad, Tempura-fried Cauliflower, and the famous The Chocolate Wave dessert.

-Ironically, Animal Kingdom is possibly the most vegetarian-friendly theme park at Disney World.
+Ironically, Animal Kingdom is perhaps the most vegetarian-friendly theme park at Disney World.
 Here are a few of our favorites in this category:

 Harambe Market (Quick Service) – This African-inspired open-air foot court is home to kitschy food stalls (with plenty of veggie options).
 Try the Roasted Vegetable entree with roasted cauliflower, chickpeas, and sweet potatoes served over steamed rice with yogurt raita.